Are you looking for the best ways to make money but don't want a full-time job?

 - Decide if you want to watch pets or walk them (or both) and how often.

 - Sign up with Rover.
+Fill out the forms on Rover and go through the application process (you need a police report and a few testimonials).
 If you don't want to use Rover, you can always put up signs on social media.
 I've seen folks on Facebook groups promoting their services.

 - You need a 5-star review or two.
 Ask a friend if they'll let you watch their dog using Rover.
 You can even give them the money back.
 The trick is you need people to use your service and ask them to RATE you so that other people will see you have worked before and have a good rating and good testimonials.